 Research Fellow in Modelling Climate-Ice Sheet Interactions

 Are you an ambitious climate scientist or glaciologist looking for your next challenge?
-Do you want to work with world leaders in climate-ice sheet science and artificial intelligence to tackle future sea level rise?
+Do you want to work with world leaders in climate-ice sheet science and uncertainty quantification to tackle future sea level rise?
 Do you want to further your career in one of the UK’s leading research-intensive Universities?

 You will have, or be close to obtaining, a PhD in Climate Science, Meteorology or Glaciology and have extensive experience of using models and observations to study climate and/or ice sheet processes.
-You may potentially be familiar with methods for quantifying model uncertainty or have insight into how analyses of past climate can inform future projections.
 Applications for part-time work, job-share or other flexible working arrangements are encouraged.

 To explore the post further or for any queries you may have, please contact: